symfony/symfony-docs/frontend/asset_mapper.rst

 combining your assets to reduce HTTP connections is no longer urgent.
 This component is a light layer that helps serve your files directly to the browser.

-The AssetMapper component has two main features:
+The component has two main features:

 * :ref:`Mapping & Versioning Assets <mapping-assets>`: All files inside of ``assets/`` are made available publicly and **versioned**.
-For example, you can reference ``assets/styles/app.css`` in a template with ``{{ asset('styles/app.css') }}``.
+You can reference ``assets/styles/app.css`` in a template with ``{{ asset('styles/app.css') }}``.
   The final URL will include a version hash, like ``/assets/styles/app-3c16d9220694c0e56d8648f25e6035e9.css``.

 * :ref:`Importmaps <importmaps-javascript>`: A native browser feature that makes it easier to use the JavaScript ``import`` statement (e.g. ``import { Modal } from 'bootstrap'``) without a build system.
-It's supported in all browsers (thanks to a shim) and is part of the `HTML5 standard <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_.
+It's supported in all browsers (thanks to a shim) and is part of the `HTML standard <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_.

 Installation
 ------------